dacostapiece/callhome/README.md

 c) Choose subdomain name in your Atlassian account Example examplepanel.atlassian.net
+Click next if possible, THIS IS NOT you Status Panel page, it's something else under the Umbrella of Atlassian/Jira cloud services
 d) It may be requested (currently it's for new accounts) a component creation in a setup wizard We're going to need four components, here they are: